 Concentration

-*The MPH program is a classroom-based program with limited distance-learning options.
-However, the program offers most of our core classes after 5:00 PM Monday – Thursday to accommodate students who work full-time.
-The program cannot promise classes to be offered outside of traditional work hours.
-The student’s sole responsibility is to work with their place of employment to adjust their schedule to meet class times.
+The FSU MPH program is a classroom-based program with limited distance-learning options.
+Many of our core courses do have evening and/or online offerings; however, the program cannot promise classes to be offered outside of traditional work hours.
+It is the student’s sole responsibility to coordinate with their place of employment regarding their class schedule.

 Why Master of Public Health Degree